MAE776569/trial-bot/README.md

 # Trial bot
-A facebook messenger bot.

-That takes the user's message and sends it back.
+A facebook messenger bot That takes the user's message and sends it back

-The bot is implemented using express framework.
+The bot is implemented using express framework